borgaveakshay/SearchComposeExample/README.md

-# AchmeaAssignment - Android App
+# Search Employer Example - Android App

 This is an Android application built using Kotlin, Jetpack Compose, Hilt, and other modern Android development practices.